-When managing change, practitioners depend on executive leaders to perform the ABC's of effective sponsorship—an acronym for the three key roles a sponsor must perform to be an effective leader of change.
+When managing change, practitioners depend on executive leaders to perform the ABCs—an acronym for the three key roles a sponsor must perform to be an effective leader of change.
 A sponsor must be Active and visible throughout the life of the project, Build a coalition of support, and Communicate directly with employees.

 Of these critical activities, building a coalition of support can elude even the most well-intentioned sponsors.
-In Prosci’s most recent edition of Prosci's Best Practices in Change Management benchmarking research report, 36% of respondents say it is the role sponsors struggle most to fulfill during change.
+In the twelfth edition of Prosci's Best Practices in Change Management benchmarking research report, 36% of respondents say it's the role sponsors struggle most to fulfill during change.

 Although some changes are small enough that a single sponsor will suffice, most organizational changes impact multiple business groups and require multiple sponsors.
 This sponsor coalition consists of the primary sponsor along with other sponsors throughout the organization, who support changes by conducting key activities within their respective groups.